UMM-CSci-3601/3601-lab4-mongo/LABTASKS.md

 The structure of this project should be nearly identical to that of Lab 3, and as such there really isn't much excitement in that department.

-The server is, for the most part, the same as it has been in the past two labs.
+The structure of the server is, for the most part, the same as it has been in the past two labs.
 The difference to look for here is in how the server gets the data it sends out in reply to requests.

 Spend some time looking over the project with these questions in mind.
 (Unlike the previous labs, however, you do _not_ need to write up and turn in your answers to these questions.)

-1. What do we do in the `Server` and `UserController` constructors to set up our connection to the development database?
+- [ ] What do we do in the `Main`, `Server` and `UserController` classes
+- [ ] to set up our connection to the development database?
-1. How do we retrieve a user by ID in the `UserController.getUser(String)` method?
+- [ ] How do we retrieve a user by ID in the `UserController.getUser(Context...)` method?
-1. How do we retrieve all the users with a given age in `UserController.getUsers(Context...)`?
-What's the role of the variable `filters` in that method?
+- [ ] How do we retrieve all the users with a given age
+- [ ] in `UserController.getUsers(Context...)`?
+What's the role of
+- [ ] the variables `combinedFilter` and `sortingOrder` in that method?
-1. What is happening in the `UserControllerSpec.setUpEach()` method?
+- [ ] What is happening in the `UserControllerSpec.setUpEach()` method?
-1. What's being tested in `UserControllerSpec.canGetUsersWithAge37()`?
+- [ ] What's being tested in `UserControllerSpec.canGetUsersWithAge37()`?
-   How is that test implemented?
+- [ ] How is that test implemented?
-1. Follow the process for adding a new user.
+- [ ] Follow the process for adding a new user.
 What role does `UserController` play in the process?

 ## Overview of the lab